About the Program

 Reserve your FREE tickets: Each Tuesday morning, you will receive an e-mail outlining the concerts offered that week, reservation procedures, and other important information.
 Every week, tickets will be made available on Tuesday at 4 PM.
-The link to purchase tickets will be included in the e-mail, or found under the eZseatU 2016-17 tab when you log in to "My Account."
+The link to purchase tickets will be included in the e-mail, or found under the eZseatU 2019-20 tab when you log in to "My Account."
 Each eZseatU member is entitled to one ticket per concert.
 Tickets will generally sell out quickly after the release.
 It is encouraged that you attempt to reserve your ticket as soon as possible.

 Bring friends: eZseatU members may purchase $8 student add-on tickets for most performances.
 Each student guest with an $8 add-on ticket must also have a valid full-time college student ID.
-The number of add-on tickets made available is subject to change.
+The number of add-on tickets made available is subject to change each week.

-Concert night: Print out your tickets and bring them to the concert with your valid full-time college student ID (guest student add-on ticket holders must have valid full-time college student ID is needed for student add-on tickets as well).
+Concert night: Print out your tickets and bring them to the concert with your valid full-time college student ID (guest student add-on ticket holders must have valid full-time college student ID as well).
 Anyone who fails to present a college student ID will not be admitted.
 Your tickets will be scanned at the eZseatU table in the Kimmel Center lobby, and you will be seated by an usher 10 minutes before the performance starts.
 No late seating will be available for any concerts.
 You cannot be checked-in after the usher has seated the students.

 Additional generous support is provided by the Amy P. Goldman Foundation.